-All efforts meeting federal definitions of research involving human subjects conducted by RVC faculty, staff, and students must be reviewed and approved by the College's Institutional Review Board prior to initiating data collection.
+All efforts meeting federal definitions of research involving human participants must be reviewed by the Director of Institutional Research.
+If the research is not exempt, the Director will forward the research request to the College's Institutional Review Board for review and approval prior to initiating data collection.

-The procedures guiding the efforts of the College's Institutional Review Board are framed by the ethical principles established in a report, Ethical Principles and Guidelines for the Protection of Human Subjects of Research (the Belmont Report) of the National Commission for Protection of Human Subjects of Biomedical and Behavioral Research.
+The procedures guiding the efforts of the College's Institutional Review Board are framed by the ethical principles established in the report, Ethical Principles and Guidelines for the Protection of Human Subjects of Research (the Belmont Report) of the National Commission for Protection of Human Subjects of Biomedical and Behavioral Research.
 These ethical principles include the following:

 - 1. Respect for persons - a.
-Human subjects should be treated as "autonomous agents."
-2 - b.
+Human subjects should be treated as "autonomous agents." - b.
 Human subjects with "diminished autonomy" should be treated with respect. - c.
 Human subjects must enter research "voluntarily and with adequate information." - 2.
 Beneficence - a.
 Beneficent actions do not harm. - b.
 Beneficent actions "maximize possible benefits and minimize possible harms." - 3.
 Justice - a.
 Risk and benefits of research should be distributed fairly. - b.
 Selection of subjects should be equitable.